bonyuta0204/envgen/USAGE.md

 1. Ensure your AWS credentials are properly configured
 2. Check that your IAM user/role has the necessary permissions
-3. Try setting the AWS region explicitly with the `-region` flag
+3. Try setting the AWS region explicitly with the `-r` flag

 ### Parameter Not Found